 The best way for a professional archaeologist to get land owner permission is to approach them in the same manner as that well known master of social interaction and chivalry: Sir Budlowe Brown.
 Below is a photograph of our Pembroke Welsh Corgi (Sir Budlowe Brown) striking the correct pose for requesting permission to perform professional archaeological research on privately owned land in Tennessee.
 Who could turn down that face?
 The owner of the land may ask for your dog’s autograph in exchange for his permission.
 Be sure to carry an ink pad and paper with you for this purpose.

-Unfortunately, when I got my first turn-down in a most unexpectedly angry and vicious manner by one private property owner last summer, I did not have Buddy Brown with me.
+Unfortunately, when I got my first field research turn-down in a most unexpectedly angry, vicious, and truly puzzling manner by one private property owner last summer, I did not have Buddy Brown with me.
 But yes.
 You are right.
-This whole section was just a clever excuse to introduce you to the cute little canine that spreads his shed fur across our house floors like a second layer of carpet; claims Buckingham Palace is his true home; and constantly sounds a warning: “THE FAMINE BEGINS TOMORROW—AND I NEED FOOD NOW.
-Truthfully, unlike our last Welsh Corgi named Dover, who was highly intelligent and a thoroughly obedient English gentleman that worked at the local hospital as a certified therapy dog, Buddy Brown is damned near worthless.
-Despite regular exercise, lots of love, and formal obedience training, sleeping and loafing are his two major activities.
-He is willful, stiff necked, disobedient, and absolutely convinced that he is the Alpha Dog over all of both “dogdom” and “peopledom.”
+This whole section was just a clever excuse to introduce you to the cute little canine that spreads his shed fur across our house floors like a second layer of carpet; claims Buckingham Palace is his true home; and constantly sounds a warning: “THE FAMINE BEGINS TOMORROW—AND I NEED FOOD NOW!!!
+Truthfully, unlike our last Welsh Corgi named Dover, who was highly intelligent and a thoroughly obedient English gentleman who worked at the local hospital as a Certified Therapy Dog, Buddy Brown is damned near worthless.
+Despite regular exercise, lots of gentle love, formal obedience training, and free run of the house, sleeping and loafing are his two major activities.
+He is willful, stiff necked, disobedient, and absolutely convinced that he is the Alpha Dog over all of both “Dogdom” and “Peopledom.”
 He cleverly steals food from our plates when we are not looking, and he implements strategic ruses to draw our attention to elsewhere spots in our house so he can sneak behind our backs into rooms with wastebaskets that contain food items.
 We have thought about “taking him back to Carthage where he was born” numerous times over the past 10 years.
 But just like the white horse in the movie Sea Biscuit, we keep him around because “he is still good to look at.”

 How ’bout it?